Coronavirus (COVID-19) Resources

 International Travel Guidelines in response to Coronavirus (COVID-19)

 As a reminder, the university may not require individuals to receive a COVID-19 vaccine nor inquire about an individual’s vaccine status, other than healthcare professionals in order to provide appropriate care or for the purposes of contact tracing.
-Read more on Protect Texas Together and associated FAQs.
+Read more on Protect Texas Together.

-Visitors/researchers/scholars wishing to travel to campus from abroad will need to seek approval from the corresponding college/school’s Dean or Vice President.
+Visitors/researchers/scholars from abroad must be approved by the CSU/department.
+Delegations requiring engagement with multiple CSUs are coordinated by Texas Global and facilitated by completing the visiting delegation request form.
 All visitors will be subject to the same quarantine provisions as UT Austin approved travelers returning from abroad.

 For information on domestic travel, see the University’s COVID-19 travel guidelines.